 Travel expense forms may be obtained from the University Accounting Office.
+Travel expense reports are also on-line at www.uwsa.edu/fadmin/travel.htm.

 5.12.1 Meals

 Departure and arrival times must be stated on the travel expense report.
 Local policy would suggest in-state claims for meal reimbursement would not reach the maximum amount in all cases.
 Meal allowance maximums can be found in the Travel Regulations and do include tax and tip.